Zafar-Dev/web-component-rnd/QUICK_DEMO.md

 'use client';

 import { useEffect } from 'react';
-import { defineWeatherWidgetElement } from '@your-org/react-web-component-widget';
+import { defineWeatherWidgetElement } from 'react-web-component-widget';

 export default function WeatherPage() {
   useEffect(() => {